ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 ~]$ dvblast -a 1 -f 677028615 -c tuner1.conf -e -m VSB_8 &
 {% endhighlight %}

-On another computer, run VLC Player and enter open one of the streams.
-On my Macbook Pro I do this through File > Open Network, then enter one of the streams (e.g. rtp://239.255.0.1:10000)
+On another computer, use VLC Player to open one of the streams.
+On my Macbook Pro I do this through File > Open Network, then enter one of the multicast addresses (e.g. rtp://239.255.0.1:10000)

 You can use something like minisapserver to broadcast the channels to VLC Player using SAP so you don't need to add enter the multicast addresses each time.
 I'll write about this at a later time.